On this page

 Review structure

-The review will be conducted by a team of three independent leads, with varying expertise, and responsible for gathering and analyzing data, conducting engagement activities, and developing recommendations based on their findings.
-The leads will be supported by both a steering committee and an advisory committee.
-Work is underway to identify and secure the review leads, and an announcement will be made in the coming weeks.
+The review will be conducted by an independent team of three people, with varying expertise, who are responsible for gathering and analyzing data, conducting engagement activities, and developing recommendations based on their findings.
+The team will be supported by both a steering committee and an advisory committee.

 Project scope